Hello! Hum Lallan Bol Rahe Hain: Plot

 Lallan now having the required sum, he leaves for his hometown.
 He plans to give the money to Saroja's father, so Saroja can marry Kisan.
 However on the train, a couple of goons rough him up trying to steal the money.
 Lallan manages to escape somehow from the goons but is caught by the police.
 The police question Lallan regarding carrying such large sum of money thinking it is blood money.
 Taking help from a journalist, Lallan convinces the police and catches a train back home with the money.

 He is shocked to learn that Laxmichand has already decided to marry his son Kisan to another girl, who comes from a rich family.
 Lallan pleads with Laxmichand who does not budge from his decision.
-Touched by Lallan's unselfish actions and the trouble he went to to raise the money, Saroja realizes Lallan's love for her and decides to marry Lallan.
+Touched by Lallan's unselfish actions and the trouble he went to raise the money, Saroja realizes Lallan's love for her and decides to marry Lallan.
 The movie ends with Lallan and Saroj returning to Mumbai as a married couple.